gekkota-os/SDK/API/nfc/README.md

 void nsISystemAdapterNfcObserver::onTargetLost (in nsISystemAdapterNfcTarget aTarget)
 -------------------------------------------------------------------------------------

-Callback called when a target leave the near field of the device.
+Callback called when a target leave the near field of the device

 <table>
 <caption>Parameters</caption>
 <colgroup>